Aarti-panchal01/quantum_stock_simulator/README.md

 This Streamlit app simulates stock market behavior using classic randomness.
 It’s designed to mimic the volatile, unpredictable nature of stock prices — perfect for learning basic market dynamics and randomness-based simulations.

-> ⚠️ This version **does not use Qiskit or real quantum randomness** — it's built with Python’s `random` module for easier setup and portability.

 ---

 ## 🧠 Concepts Covered